shuds13/python-tutorials/tutorials/python.conda.md

 Intel Conda packages include NumPy and SciPy based on MKL.

-Note that the Intel compiler does not come with the Intel Conda packages.
-These packages will generally work with gcc and this may be worthwhile for picking up the MKL library.
+Note that the Intel compiler is not included in the Intel Conda packages.
+These packages will generally work with gcc and this may be worthwhile for picking up, for example, the MKL library.
 If an Intel compiler is not available on the system, the default gcc compiler will be used.

 ### Feedback